phat-vtcf/transformers/notebooks/stt/README.md

 Or upload it to [Google Colab](https://colab.research.google.com/) or [Deepnote](https://deepnote.com/dashboard).

-##Original Repository
+## Original Repository
 The repository we reproduced is the wav2vec Transformer model for the ASR task from Hagging Face.
 The model is based on Facebook's Wav2Vec2, which is pretrained and fine-tuned on 960 hours audio data with 16kHz from LibriSpeech.

 The model acheived 1.8/3.3 WER on the clean test data sets in experiments by Hagging Face. wav2vec 2.0 with one hour labled data outperforms the previous state-of-art model on the 100 hour subset.
 Hence, the model demonstrates the high accuracy with limited amount of data.

-##Our Task
+## Our Task
 Our task was to replicate the wav2vec Transformer model.
-We used the audio data of Leminh's dictation of the part of "The North Wind and the Sun" speech to experiment the model.
+We used the audio data of Leminh's dictation of "The North Wind and the Sun" speech to experiment the model.
+You can see the full script for the speech dictation below.

+### Script for the Leminh's speech
+"The North Wind and the Sun were disputing which was the stronger, when a traveller came along wrapped in a warm cloak.
+They agreed that the one who first succeeded in making the traveller take his cloak off should be considered stronger than the other.
+Then the North Wind blew as hard as he could, but the more he blew the more closely did the traveller fold his cloak around him; and at last the North Wind gave up the attempt.
+Then the Sun shined out warmly, and immediately the traveller took off his cloak.
+And so the North Wind was obliged to confess that the Sun was the stronger of the two."

 For the result, we expect [].

-##Outcomes
+## Outcomes
 The output of the model achieved [] WER.
 This meets/did not meet our expectation in terms of [].
+You can see the transcription we got in the experiment below.